gramineproject/gramine/Documentation/quickstart.rst

 Gramine installation options
 ----------------------------

 There are three options to choose from when using Gramine to protect your application.
 The option you choose depends on how you are running your application.

 :ref:`Install Gramine` - This option provides instructions for installing Gramine on various versions of Ubuntu or Red Hat Enterprise Linux 8.

 :doc:`docker-image-installation` - This option provides instructions for installing a prepared Docker image with Gramine and running the container.
 This option enables you to protect an application running in the cloud.

 :doc:`devel/building` - This option is mainly used for assisting in helping the development of Gramine.
 This option is much more involved.
 The instructions for this option are listed on another page.

-..role:: h1Install Gramine

 Debian 11
 ^^^^^^^^^